-Applicants who fail to meet the above standard may be admitted on conditional status as recommended by the Biology Committee on Graduate Studies to the department head in concert with the Director of Graduate Studies and Research.
+Applicants who fail to meet the above standard may be admitted on conditional status as recommended by the Biology Committee on Graduate Studies to the department head in concert with the Dean of the Graduate School.

 PROGRAM REQUIREMENTS: Undergraduate requirements: B.S. or B.A. in a biological sciences discipline or a bachelor's degree with sufficient science background; selected undergraduate biology classes may be identified as deficiencies by the student's graduate advisory committee.